sespert/Word-Guess-Game/README.md

 # Word-Guess-Game

-Hangman Game for Homework #3 of Coding Bootcamp
+This Hangman Game was done for Homework #3 of the Coding Bootcamp.

 See it in action at  https://sespert.github.io/Word-Guess-Game/